About the Board

 The Board

-The Public Trustee has an important role in providing a range of services often to the most vulnerable members of the Queensland community.
-Through advice and monitoring the Board aims to improve the delivery of services by the Public Trustee.
+The QPT has an important role in providing a range of services, often to the most vulnerable members of the Queensland community.
+Through advice and monitoring the Board aims to improve the delivery of services by the QPT.

 The Board’s functions